Tag Archives: Curse

 The Curse of the Good Looks

-When my son was born there were some concern about his being OK.
-Especially his aunt had some concerns about the head being flat on the back and when that turned out to be no problem another possible problem was found that he possibly had too short legs.
+When my son was born there was some concern about his being OK.
+Especially his aunt had, initially, some concerns about the head being flat on the back and then, when that turned out to be no problem, another possible problem she saw was that he possibly had too short legs.

-That also turned out not be a problem, so neither does he have a flat head nor dwarf legs, but instead it soon became apparent that he was a very good-looking boy.
+But that also turned out not be a problem, so neither does he have now a flat head nor dwarf legs, but instead, it soon became apparent that he was a very good-looking boy.
 Soon the word was that he will be a heart breaker and that the girls once will follow him in hordes.

-All that turned out to be true and I have seen several females of all ages fall head over heal for him.
-On top of his looks he also has that James Dean gene in him that can be another nail in the coffin for any female with the matching gene.
+These new predictions turned out to be true and I have seen several females of all ages fall head over heal for him.
+On top of his looks, he also has that James Dean gene in him that can be another nail in the coffin for any female with the resonating on that wavelength.
 Just look at him…

 good looking boy

-From the very beginning I held, contrary to pretty much every body else’s belief, the opinion that these good looks are a curse rather than a virtue.
+From the very beginning I held, contrary to pretty much everybody else’s belief, the opinion that these good looks are a curse rather than a virtue.
 Why would that be?
 Everybody will love him, even if only for his looks, right?
-True, but for how long?
+True, but for how long and at what price?

-An additional element is that he will not learn basics form of human interaction.
-He will not have the need to learn to put his best side forward – because it’s already there.
-Just as somebody blind will develop a much sharper sense of hearing, so does an ugly person learn the skills to be accepted and/or liked by others.
+The problem is that he will not have to learn the basic forms of human interaction.
+There will be no need for him to learn to put his best side forward – because it’s already there.
+Just as somebody blind will develop a much sharper sense of hearing, so does an ugly person learn the skills to be accepted and/or liked by others by developing skills like attention to others or compassion.

-But just as a person with very good vision does not have the need to develop good hearing, so does the very good-looking person never develop the need to show interest in others, feel compassion and become a ‘nice’ person.
+A person with very good vision does not have the need to develop good hearing, so, neither does the very good-looking person need to develop interpersonal skills and become a ‘nice’ person.

-Now enter another deadly ingredient into the mix – shyness.
-This will cause a fallback onto the safest methods of being accepted – the looks.
-This will become more and more important.
-On the heels of the looks follow other forms of status, money, being popular and other totally irrelevant subject if you are looking for a goal of happiness and spiritual fulfillment.
+Now we can throw in another deadly ingredient into the mix – shyness.
+If that good-looking person is shy, it will cause him or her to fall back onto the safest methods of being accepted – the looks; it will become more and more important to look good.
+On the heels of the need to look good, other forms of inferior personal traits will become relevant, like status, money, popularity while more important goals like happiness and spiritual fulfillment fall by the wayside.

 This is a mechanism very similar to the dead ends of the path to enlightenment as described in the article Bad Enlightenment.
-A prime example for this deadliness of this mechanism is the big number of dead or messed up movie stars from Hollywood.
-They could (and do) have it all but then, as in the case of Marilyn Monroe, they leave the current plane because they can not stand their superficial existence any more.
+A prime example for this deadliness of this curse of the good looks is the big number of dead or messed up movie stars in Hollywood.
+They could (and do) have it all but then, as in the case of Marilyn Monroe, they leave the current plane because they can not stand their superficial existence anymore.

 But what can be done about all that?